What we've been working on lately.

 Try Mage for free.

-Meet Ben – One Designer’s Quest to Bring Back Digital Tactility
+Meet Ben: One Designer's Quest to Bring Back Digital Tactility

 Youcai is a designer at our studio who's always been drawn to the emotional side of product design.
 You might know his previous work on these projects.
 Recently, he's been exploring interaction design through a personal side project called Ben, a journaling app built entirely around "feel" rather than features.
 We sat down with him to understand what happens when you throw out the growth playbook and design purely for delight.